Isosporiasis: Prevention

-Avoiding food or water that may be contaminated with stool can help prevent the infection of Cystoisospora (Isosporiasis).
+Avoiding food or water that may be contaminated with stools can help prevent the infection of Cystoisospora (Isosporiasis).
 Good hand-washing, and personal-hygiene practices should be used as well.
 One should wash their hands with soap and warm water after using the toilet, changing diapers, and before handling food (CDC.gov).
 It is also important to teach children the importance of washing their hands, and how to properly wash their hands.

 Treatment

 The treatment of choice is trimethoprim-sulfamethoxazole (Bactrim).

 Epidemiology

 While isosporiasis occurs throughout the world, it is more common in tropical and subtropical areas.
 Cystoisospora infections are more common in individuals with compromised immune systems, such as HIV or leukemia.